I Am Taniya :: Creating Confidence

 Learning ObjectivesStudents will learn about many topics, including: Fractions as division, Multiplying fractions and whole numbers, and Fractions.

 (Lead your class in stretching exercises before starting the lesson—either look some up before class, or you can make up your own with your students!)

 Keep Learning at Home

-Encourage students to keep a confidence journal, where thy can write down at least one thing they value about themselves and also someone else each day.
-Tell students they can share the compliment they wrote about another person with them to help that person develop even more confidence too!
+Encourage students to keep a confidence journal: a place for students to write down at least one thing they value about themselves and someone else each day.
+Tell students they can share the compliment they wrote about another person with them to help that person develop even more confidence, too!